 - Help you prepare simple questions for your medical team

-Your medical journey does not end when you leave the clinic or fly home.
+Your healthcare journey does not end when you leave the clinic or fly home.
 Good patient support continues into the recovery period and helps you stay connected to your records and care team.

 Organizing discharge information.
 Cura can help you gather discharge letters, test summaries and imaging reports so you can share them with doctors in your home country.
-Keeping everything in one folder or secure digital file makes future appointments easier.
+Keeping everything in one folder or secure digital file can make future appointments easier.

-Supporting transition to local care.
-Once you return, you may need follow up visits with local clinicians.
-Cura can encourage you to plan these visits, check what information your local doctor needs and clarify how you can contact the clinic abroad if questions appear later.
+Supporting the transition to local care.
+Once you return, you may need follow-up care with local clinicians.
+Cura can encourage you to plan these visits, check what information your local doctor needs and clarify how you can contact the clinic abroad if questions come up later.

 Checking in on your experience.
 Recovery after international care is not only physical.
-It also involves emotions and daily life adjustments.
-Cura may reach out to see how you are coping, what went well and what feels difficult.
-Your feedback helps improve future support for you and for other patients.
+It can also involve emotional and daily life adjustments.
+Cura may reach out to understand how you are coping, what went smoothly and what still feels difficult.
+This feedback helps improve future support for you and other patients.

-Throughout all stages Cura encourages safe medical travel.
-Your doctors remain responsible for treatment decisions, but Cura support can help you ask clearer questions, such as:
+At every stage, Cura encourages safe and realistic medical travel planning.
+Your doctors remain responsible for treatment decisions, while Cura can help you organize questions such as:

-- Which symptoms are expected and which are warning signs
+- Which symptoms are expected and which symptoms need urgent review?

-Although each procedure is different, it is important to know general warning signs that mean you should seek urgent care.
+Although each procedure is different, it is important to understand general warning signs that may require urgent care.
 These can include:

 - Sudden chest pain or trouble breathing